 Student safety and welfare is important to us.
-The Sixth Form's Safeguarding team, BSafe team, are here to support our young people if their personal circumstances place them in a vulnerable position.
-Students can also contact their Progress Tutor at any time or one of The Sixth Form's Senior Managers.
+The Sixth Form's Safeguarding Officers, the BSafe team, are here to support our young people if their personal circumstances place them in a vulnerable position.
+They can also contact your Progress Tutor orany one of The Sixth Form's Senior Managers.